nguyendangtu/CurrentExchange/README.md

 Application having Controller, Service, Constants and Bean package.
 ##### Application.java:
-- boot application and scan and init all beans into com.singtel.currentexchange we enable cache by using annotation @EnableCaching
+- boot application to scan and init all beans into com.singtel.currentexchange
+- We enable cache by using annotation @EnableCaching
 ##### SwaggerConfig.java:
 - Swagger 2 is enabled through the @EnableSwagger2 annotation.
 This configuration integrate with with swagger 2 into spring boot project to make entire APIs will be available through swagger.